-All lessons offer on-the-job training, where you organize footage, cut scenes, and build a broader story arch.
+All lessons offer on-the-job training, where you organize footage, cut scenes, and build a broader story arc.
 You get the scene dailies, audio files, and script pages.
 (NOTE: For educational purposes only.
 Footage & edited scenes MAY NOT be publicized, sold, put on your reel, or used as work sample.
-See Terms of Service).
+See Terms of Service.)

-Once we covered the basics, we focus on the most important part of editing: Storytelling.
+Once we tackled the basics, we focus on the most important part of editing: Storytelling.
 Every lesson covers important aspects of shaping character, story, and emotions.

 Next to storytelling, social skills are just as important to establish yourself as a Go-To Editor.
 That's why I developed a strategy for getting the right meetings, landing the job, negotiating rates, and leveraging up.

 Yes, I cover reel and resume, but Go-To Editors get 90% of their jobs through word of mouth.
-This is where I share my step-by-step action plan that keeps my phone ringing.
+This is where I share my step-by-step Career Master Plan that keeps my phone ringing.

 We focus intently on the collaboration process and your personal branding strategies.

-I'm an ACE Award nominated editor who cut for James Cameron (3D-Imax 'Ghosts Of The Abyss'), James Franco (Tribeca Fest Premiere 'Good Time Max'), and Joseph Gordon-Levitt (Emmy-Winning 'HitRECord on TV').
+I'm an ACE Award-nominated editor who cut for James Cameron (3D-Imax 'Ghosts Of The Abyss'), James Franco (Tribeca Fest Premiere 'Good Time Max'), and Joseph Gordon-Levitt (Emmy-Winning 'HitRECord on TV').
 Films I cut premiered at Sundance, SXSW, Cannes, and played theatrically across the nation.
 I worked as Supervising Editor on several TV shows on networks like Bravo, E!, and Fox.
-I was the Go-To Editor for companies like Fremantle Media (American Idol) and cut pilots for them for more than 5 years.
-My YouTube Channel 'This Guy Edits' has over 200k subscribers and focuses on creative storytelling and editing.
-I taught Film Editing at Columbia College Hollywood and I am a regular guest lecturer at UCLA Extension.
-I now designed this course where I teach you everything I know about becoming a Go-To Editor
+I was the Go-To Editor for companies like Fremantle Media (American Idol) and cut pilots for them for more than five years.
+My YouTube Channel 'This Guy Edits' has over 400k subscribers and focuses on creative storytelling and editing.
+I taught Film Editing at Columbia College Hollywood, and I am a regular guest lecturer at the UCLA Film Extension.
+I now designed this course where I teach you everything I know about becoming a Go-To Editor.

 “Sven is an incredible editor; in fact, I would say that he is one of the best in the business.
 He is super creative when it comes to his editing approach, always offering fantastic solutions to any post production problems, and also has a stellar record at editing media together in a fluid, fun, and dynamic way.
 He's also super quick; I've seen him edit together short pieces in one day that took other editors over a week; and his version was 100 times better.
 He also has a natural ear for cutting to music.
 If you ever need an editor, Sven is your man.”Justin Lacob, VP Original Series & Development, Paramount Network